akunilovskii/imdb-clone/README.md

 # imdb-clone by Aleksandr Kunilovskii
-My partial copy of IMDB website
+My partial copy of IMDB website made using only vanilla JavaScript and HTML / CSS (SASS)

 Live copy: https://imdb-clone-akunilovskii.netlify.app/